 Summary

-Although unusual accomplishments started as a high school runner finishing 3 marathons (26.2 mi) in his senior year, his highlights that may inspire others as "Better late than never" include attended BUD/S at max allowed age of 28, one of the oldest graduates of Army Ranger School ever (age 41), and became a Dad at age 51 & 53.
+A motto for his life may be "Better late than never" due to several challenging highlights at any age that he hopes may inspire others incl: attended BUD/S at max allowed age of 28, is one of the oldest graduates of Army Ranger School ever (age 41), became a Dad at age 51 & 53, and graduated police academy at age 56.

 One of many inspiring principles from his faith & service is "we are never out of the fight."
-We all stumble, we all fall, how long do we stay down?
+We all stumble & fall, but how long do we stay down?
 Who gets up?
-Of course, one doesn't have to be a Marine, SEAL or Pastor to be inspired to overcome obstacles.
+Of course, one doesn't have to be a Marine, SEAL or Christian to be inspired to overcome obstacles.
 Thankfully, most people do overcome.

 Personal

-When Tony was age 5, a fire at their home resulted in the death of Marigold age 28 & John age 1 who are buried in her hometown Holyoke.
+When Tony was age 5, a fire at their home resulted in the death of their heroic Mom Marigold age 28 & Tony's brother 'little John' age 2.
+She ran in & out of the burning home several times to get each child out.

-A few years later, Don married Lorraine Sabina of Brockton who was also a young widow with 3 children Ed, Laurianne & Mark.
-Don & Lorraine had a son Donny.
+A few years later, Don married Lorraine Sabina of Brockton who was also a young widow - also with 3 children - Ed, Laurianne & Mark Sabina.
+Ed was named after their Father.

-After an extended battle with cancer, Lorraine passed away at age 61.
+After Lorraine's extended battle with cancer, including Don taking a leave of absence from work to serve as her caregiver for a year, their beloved Lorraine passed away at age 61.

-A few years later, Don married Andrea who was also a widow with 7 children - the second time Don married a widow with the same number of children that he had.
+A few years later, his Dad Don married Andrea, also a widow with 7 children - the second time Don was a widower & married a widow with the same number of children that he had.

 Detailed military biography

-As the platoon commander, he was responsible for his unit's combat readiness, served as the unit's primary instructor for weapons & tactics, and coordinated their admin, intel, training, ops, logistics, supply, transportation, and communications functions.
+As the platoon commander, he was responsible for his unit's combat readiness, served as the unit's primary instructor for weapons & tactics, coordinated their admin, intel, training, ops, logistics, supply, transportation, and communications functions, and was the tactical leader for combat operations.

-Deployments are the rotation of units to temporary assignments overseas to maintain US national security in that area, train with foreign military units, and remain vigilant there to respond to crisis situations as assigned by higher authority.
+Deployments are the rotation of units to temporary assignments overseas to maintain US national security worldwide, train with foreign military units, and remain vigilant there to respond to crisis situations as assigned by higher authority.
 The Dept. of Defense national management of the deployment system maintains US military presence worldwide to assist allies & serve US national security interests.

 One of the Corps' most decorated units, First Battalion, Fifth Marine Regiment (1/5), nicknamed "Geronimo" after the famous warrior, has a century-old reputation as a "Go-to" unit selected for difficult missions that participated in some of the most famous battles ever: Battles of Belleau Wood (WWI), Okinawa (WWII), Chosin Reservoir (Korea), Hue (Vietnam), Desert Storm & Iraqi Freedom.